UPDATED: June 3, 2022

 First, consider the size.

-It used to be that breeders practically gave the runts away but now they are a “legitimate” classification.
-They can charge the same price for them as miniature Dachshunds and often charge a lot more.
+It used to be that breeders practically gave the runts away but now they are trying to capitalize on them by giving them a new, cute name.

 Second, consider the “non-show quality” dog.